By: Team W12-2 Since: Aug 2018 Licence: MIT

 Pros: Faster execution time as NSync only needs to run the updating when

-is specifically executed as a command by the user. -
+updateis specifically executed as a command by the user. -

 Cons: Could lead to a mis-match in information between individual

-is part of.
-This mis-match may also persist if thePerson
+Persons themselves, and themergedPersonwhomPersonis part of.
+This mis-match may also persist if thePerson's name has been modified.

 -